 (Music critic/Cultural consultant)

 Music being my petty crime since childhood, my money is largely spent on records and albums.
 Vinyl at first and then digital when CD was introduced to the world.
 I could easily be the majority shareholder of FNAC as I've helped fill their cash registers for more than a fair share.
 Being a seriously faithful customer and completist, I've regularly bought their new talents compilation "Indetendances", a pretty good way to discover new sounds, new artists, new songs.
 In "Indetendances N° 10" of the year 2003, I discovered among other things a songwriter, "MeeK", that I did not expect at that precise moment.
 In fact I never expect anything in particular, I love music and that's about it !
 A subtle and beautiful Pop sound, my favorite music of all time.
 To start off with, a crystal clear production, a sweet melodious voice that really stands out from those heard so far in my discotheque...
 With words so special, so unusual, so original ...
 This musical UFO just slipped into my eardrums and never left them, like that layer of wax that builds up in our ears without us even realising it, sign of good health that is.
+"Psychotique" ("Psychotic") ...
+Never such a title for a song had ever been tried to my knowledge.
+But why not after all ?
+This deep dive into that sweet music litterally blew my mind.
+This weird character in the song who's saying that he's been "passing by himself without ever meeting himself"...
+I wanted more and I went and bought the whole album.
+I listened all the way through in one go and unlike other albums one consumes like fast-food, I have not skipped one single track after 30 seconds of the intro to move on to the next like I often do...
+I couldn't help listening carefully to each song from beginning to end.

 Such a variety ...
 I mean varied compositions and varied lyrics, each one more surprising than the previous one, a somewhat different music.
 Listening to it, one can imagine a different, a pretty far out kind of being, away from all the rest.
 How can you possibly throw in a perfect pop melody stories about a "drug addicted butterfly", a "big fish", Christ, Mephisto and lemon, wrenches, decapitated tulips, large tubes, "the elegance of a cow" ?
 The offbeat quality of the lyrics just blends perfectly with these ideal melodies, the whole thing being built with the precision of a Swiss watchmaker...
 The ticking of these songs is precise, a perfection music rarely achieves anywhere.
 MeeK is extraordinary, a standout...
 And I fell in love with that debut album that moved me from the first to the last note.
 Some recordings from the past are milestones in our existence, but inevitably end up on a shelf in all stillness.
 This is not the case of this "Psycothique" album which is still a little off-beat in my collection, in the sense that it is always a bit forward compared to some others, the CD never has enough time to get dusty lying around, it is my Pandora's box.
 MeeK or Mephisto, pick up your choice !